Last Updated on August 11, 2022 by lindseymahoney

 I love decorating my home with unique and affordable artwork.
-My latest DIY is easy, cheap, and I was able to upcycle unused items in my home!
+My latest DIY is easy, and cheap, and I was able to upcycle unused items in my home!
 This easy tutorial shows you how to make your own patterned photo mat using wallpaper samples.

 For this DIY project, I have a few tips to make your artwork pop.